-Paul Feig Is Sick Of 'Ghostbusters' Misogyny & The Sexism Faced By Women-Led Movies
+Paul Feig Is Sick Of The 'Ghostbusters' Backlash

 Just a few days after star Melissa McCarthy gave her two cents on the movie's sexist criticism, Ghostbusters director Paul Feig is speaking out about the misogynistic comments that've been hurled at his movie.
 At the annual Produced By conference held on June 4, Feig, who also directed the women-led Bridesmaids and Spy, addressed the criticism his movie has faced since the all-female Ghostbusters remake was announced in 2014.
 “I have been hit with the most misogynistic stuff," he said, according to Entertainment Weekly.
 "The onslaught that came in was just so chilling.

 Feig went on to describe the ways in which the film has been dismissed by the media:

 It’s my fourth film and we are struggling every day to go against that bias.
 We still get called in the press as a ‘chick flick.’
 We are always referred to as the all-female Ghostbusters.
 It’s just an uphill battle and I can’t believe we are having to deal with it.

 Not only has the movie received backlash from the public — the Ghostbusters trailer is the most disliked of all time on Youtube—but Feig himself has apparently received sexist comments about working with women actors.
 “I had some male producer say, ‘Oh boy, get ready.
 It’s going to be tough, you’re going to have catfights,’” he said at the conference.
 “And I said, ‘Who the f**k are you?’
 It was the most wonderful experience I’ve had.”